 Keep learners engaged: plan great lessons online and offline

-This is a three-week online workshop where participants will plan an engaging, learner-centred session for either online or face-to-face learning environments, that aims to meet SMART learning outcomes.
+This is a three-week online course where participants will plan an engaging, learner-centred session for either online or face-to-face learning environments, that aims to meet SMART learning outcomes.

 Participants are expected to complete a minimum of three hours work each week at times suitable to them.

-This workshop builds on our previous Engaging Challenging Learners workshop and What are we going to learn?
+This course builds on our previous Engaging Challenging Learners workshop and What are we going to learn?
 Writing SMART learning outcomes workshop.

 The course covers:

 - lesson planning and parts of a plan

 - student-centred learning